Do you have an event to share, related to this Common Theme? Submit event using this online form.

 Wednesday, September 17, 2014, 4:00 pm

-Join us for a faculty panel featuring Elizabeth Wheat, Alison Staudinger, Jon Shelton, and more as they discuss recent Supreme Court issues and questions, including “Do corporations have First Amendment rights?”
+Join us for a faculty panel featuring Elizabeth Wheat, Alison Staudinger, Jon Shelton, Kris Coulter, and Kimberly Reilly as they discuss recent Supreme Court issues and questions.
 This program commemorates the signing of the U.S. Constitution on September 17, 1787.
 Refreshments provided.
+Sponsored by: Democracy and Justice Studies, Public and Environmental Affairs, and Student Life

 Phuture Phoenix Role Model Training